 Power Systems: Tips and Tricks for Maintaining Peak Performance

-Entegra Coach models are built with elaborate power systems, designed to keep you comfortable throughout all the different stages of travel.
-While amazingly advanced, they can also be a little tricky to wrap your head around.
-Here are a handful of tips and tricks for keeping your systems healthy and recognizing and addressing opportunities to keep your systems working in top form.
+Entegra Coach luxury diesel models are built with elaborate power systems, designed to keep you comfortable throughout all the different stages of travel.
+While distribution and control options are amazingly advanced, there are just three possible sources of power: plugging in (shore power), a generator and the batteries.
+Here are a handful of tips and tricks for keeping your systems healthy and operating them safely and efficiently.

 When you plug into shore power, you should notice a fairly loud “click” sound.
 That’s a good sign.
 It means that the transfer switch is engaged.
 But, if you hear a repetitive chattering sound while you’re plugged into shore power, that’s a bad sign.
 It means you’re getting inconsistent power, causing the switch to quickly engage and disengage repeatedly.
 This is not good for the life of the switch.
 Unplug from the post immediately, turn off your generator and let the campground know that there’s something wrong with your power source.